Photographs by Chris Marais

 Of course, some people think donkeys are untrainable and obstinate.
 Nothing could be further from the truth.
 The late Elizabeth Svendsen, who started the Donkey Sanctuary in England, said “They are not stubborn, they are simply intelligent.
 You can tell a horse what to do and force it to obey.
 But you have to negotiate with a donkey.”

-Singer Antoinette Pienaar, who is learning about healing Karoo plants from him (as documented in her book The Griqua’s Apprentice) told us “If Oom passes a donkey cart and the owner is whipping the donkeys, he stops, halts the donkeys and gets the whip from the driver, all the while offering to show him how to make the donkeys go faster.
+Singer Antoinette Pienaar, who learnt about healing Karoo plants from him (as documented in her book The Griqua’s Apprentice) told us “If Oom passes a donkey cart and the owner is whipping the donkeys, he stops, halts the donkeys and gets the whip from the driver, all the while offering to show him how to make the donkeys go faster.
 ‘Sit on the driver’s seat, I’m going to the back,’ he’ll say.
 Then he lashes the driver between the shoulder blades, so he knows how much it hurts.”

 Perd Smit